-August 14–18, the southernmost point of the continental U.S., heats up with art shows, dance parties, boating adventures and trolley tours.
+The southernmost point of the continental U.S., heats up with art shows, dance parties, boating adventures and trolley tours August 9–13.
 This all-male event fills the island with more than just sandy shores and sun-kissed faces proving to be a steamy weekend for all.
 Some cultural events keep the days going, but, in true Key West fashion, a few events are clothing-optional (tip: make sure you read the fine print before buying tickets.)

 Provincetown celebrates all things Carnival!
-August 15–24, PTown is celebrating all things enchanted as 5,000+ visitors will enter an enchanted paradise.
-Parades, day markets, and performances will fill the week, including an enchanted sunset cruise and drag bingo with Trixie Mattel.
+August 12–19, PTown is celebrating all things toys as 5,000+ visitors will enter this toy box.
+Parades, day markets, and performances will fill the week, including an sunset cruise and drag bingo.
 While in Cape Cod make sure to rent a bike to cruise Commerical Street (and the boys) and nosh on a lobster roll (you won’t regret it!).

 Yee Haw!
-Head down to the Texas capital for more than bbq on August 10.
-Technically, Pride Week starts August 3 with Mahogany Project, a celebration of black queer culture.
+Head down to the Texas capital for more than bbq on August 12.
+Technically, Pride Week starts August 7 with Rainbow Skate.
 However, the Saturday Pride parade marching down Congress Avenue is the main event.
 Make sure you use the impressive state capitol building as a backdrop for rainbow selfies.